 Ease of use and compatibility

-Another area where AirVPN falls short is ease of use.
+Another area where AirVPN falls short is the ease of use.
 It isn’t the most difficult thing to set up and use but it may be difficult for novices to get it running on their devices.

-The AirVPN client is available for Windows, Linux, macOS, and even Chrome OS.
-However, there is no standalone app for Android and iOS meaning smartphone users have to manually set up OpenVPN on their devices before accessing AirVPN.
+The AirVPN client is available for Windows, Linux, macOS, Android, and even Chrome OS.
+However, there is no standalone app for iOS meaning smartphone users have to manually set up OpenVPN on their devices before accessing AirVPN.
 There are also no browser extensions for any of the major browsers.
 On the plus side, there are AirVPN clients for AsusWRT, Tomato, and DD-WRT routers.

 PIA, on the other hand, has simple, elegant apps that are very easy to set up and use.
 There are custom apps for all the major desktop and mobile platforms.
 You can also download extensions for Chrome, Firefox, and Opera.
 While there’s no router app, you can run PIA on routers by following the instructions on their website.